-Of course, if you live with pain, you probably know that spending a set amount of time in bed doesn’t automatically translate to good sleep.
-You likely won’t feel very rested if you spend most nights tossing and turning in hopes of easing discomfort.
+If you live with pain, you probably know that spending a set amount of time in bed doesn’t automatically translate to good sleep.
+You likely don’t feel very rested if you spend most nights tossing and turning in hopes of easing discomfort.

 We explored top-rated mattresses on the market, paying careful attention to features important for pain relief.
 To create our list, we considered: